 To enjoy a film endlessly over and over, decade after decade, it must have--as Hawks famously said--a few good scenes and no bad ones.
 And every year I find new bad ones in some old favorites and new good ones in others.
 The Big Sleep for example never falters, The plot just becomes clearer until you know who killed whom better even than Chandler himself.
 And then the preview version shows up, like a gift from movie god, with new scenes, others different, and all of it sparkly and holy.

-But then there's the previous Hawks-Bogie-Bacall joint, To Have and Have Not (1944), which has all sorts of inconsistencies that become apparent around the 20th viewing, it is not as perfect.
-First off, there's the money issues, which bother me more and more every time: A guy supposedly as sharp as old Bogart's Harry Morgan is supposed to be would never let a shifty American tourist run up an $825 tab on his boat.
+But then there's the previous Hawks-Bogie-Bacall joint, To Have and Have Not (1944), which has all sorts of inconsistencies that become apparent around the 20th viewing.
+First off, there's the money issues, which bother me more and more every time: A guy supposedly as sharp as old Bogart's Harry Morgan is supposed to be would never let a shifty American tourist run up an $825 tab on his boat, not without paying at least a deposit.
 Dude's got no deposit, no fishing ability or coolness in evidence, but Harry takes him out again and again.
 That seems pretty stupid, Harry.
-It's enough where I'm stressed out in ways old Jeff Morrow and his hearty Pierre never made me.
+In the heat of summer this financial foolishness makes me as stressed out as if I was reading a false bank statement.
+I'm stressed out in ways old Jeff Morrow and his hearty Pierre never made me.
 How can such a cool customer like Harry be so naive?
 If I can't trust Bogie to take good financial care of himself (and others) via advance deposits and pay-as-you-go arrangements, how can I sink into Hawksian male bonding contentment, that 'finally found a worthy alpha male' trust and adoration that relieves the stress of COPD or some other smoking related breathing ailment for a movie devotee like myself?
 Not even mentioning how Bogie himself died--the terrible price of looking so damned cool, for meeting Death halfway, like a sport.

-Making things worse is Harry's insistence on "carrying" booze-damaged Eddie (Walter Brennan), the requisite Faulkner idiot man-child (or shaky old rummy) whose dead bee rants and sickly sweat glaze bespeak a terrible smell of alcohol seeping through unwashed pores, a smell that must hang fetid over the boat, drawing massive flies when the ocean wind isn't blowing, which it never seems to.
+Making things worse is Harry's insistence on "carrying" booze-damaged Eddie (Walter Brennan), the requisite Faulkner idiot man-child (or shaky old rummy) whose 'dead bee' rants and sickly sweat glaze bespeak a terrible smell of alcohol seeping through unwashed pores, a smell that must hang fetid over the boat, drawing massive flies when the ocean wind isn't blowing, which it never seems to.
 Take it from me, I was massively hung-over out on boats every summer from 1987-92 - and everyone on the boat could smell me, even after swimming in the salty ocean, even with a nice breeze.
 And Eddie is pretty useless.
-A sometimes-too-hammy Brennan chews up a lot of screen time with his precious little bits of business ("was you ever bit by a dead bee?").
-That time that would be better spent with romantic banter between Steve and Slim, for never was a girl more stunning and radiant and otherworldly cool than Bacall is here.
+A sometimes-too-hammy Brennan chews up a lot of screen time with his precious little bits of business, time that would be better spent on romantic banter between Steve and Slim, for never was a girl more stunning and radiant and otherworldly cool than Bacall is here.
 Considering this first meeting of Bacall and Bogie-- perhaps the greatest instant onscreen chemistry in all of cinema--how nice it would be if... well, they could have had a lot fun if... yeah, if they weren't in a waterlogged once-more-to-the-misinformed waters of Casablanca early 40s Warners strait.

 But the strait must be followed, to the point of insanity.
-We can mark, for example, the moronic behavior of the Free French--who here try to hire a boat by packing a dozen shifty-eyed resistance fighters "inconspicuously" trundle upstairs in a Vichy spy-watched hotel to beseech Bogart to help them (after he already said no) or the way the Victor Lazlo-stand-in he eventually does pick up is so eager to surrender at the first sign of trouble (getting shot as a result), because--ala Ilsa Lund, he has to tote a wife with him Sure, such French ineptitude and cold feet can be read as a subtextual comment on their army's infamously behind-the-times strategies, mixed with a salute to their dauntless courage when the chips are down and out (at Dunkirk, and in resistance fighters) -- but there's still some mighty inconsistent things going on here.
-And to get back to the deadbeat fisherman, why would he disparage Vichy because a flag is left out past 5 PM?
-That's pretty stupid, too, like loudly insulting Hitler while in the bleachers at the Nuremberg Rally just because you saw an out-of-season hydrangea.
+We can mark, for example, the moronic behavior of the Free French--who here try to hire a boat by packing a dozen shifty-eyed resistance fighters "inconspicuously" upstairs in a Vichy spy-watched hotel to beseech Bogart to help them (after he already said no); or the way the Victor Lazlo-stand-in is so eager to surrender at the first sign of trouble (getting shot as a result), because--ala Ilsa--he has to tote a wife with him.
+Sure, such French ineptitude and cold feet can be read as a subtextual comment on their army's infamously behind-the-times strategies, mixed with a salute to their dauntless courage when the chips are down and the incompetent generals all surrendered; but there's still some mighty inconsistent things going on here.
+I don't profess to know all the details of life in the years right up to America entering the war, the slow boil as more and more American began to stand up for the little guy, even knowing the tragic cost of getting involved.
+The determination to stay neutral, even in the face of all the injustice and atrocity going on in both Asia and Europe, eroding and eroding, and ex-pat rumrunner types like Harry Morgan being right on the front line, both the Free French and Vichy trying all their tricks to get him onto their side (puppy dog eyes or threats).
+And to get back to the deadbeat fisherman client, why would he disparage Vichy because a flag is left out past 5 PM?
+That's pretty stupid, too, like loudly insulting Hitler while in the bleachers at the Nuremberg Rally just because you saw an out-of-season hydrangea in his car.
+In a sense, it's a slow and relentless build that in the web of history we've imagined to last a bout five minutes, but in reality one might have been an American drinking with and working with Nazis for years while abroad, all without ever feeling threatened by them or that we were betraying any ideals or national urges.
+If Hitler hadn't declared war on us after Pearl Harbor we might never have joined in on the Atlantic side.
+It's that tipping point moment that the Casablanca-to Have and Have Not Bogart trades on.
+He genuinely tries to stay neutral, but can watch little guys being pushed around for only so long...

 |"I ain't got no stinger!"|